nenad-vujicic/TestRepo/README.md

 # TestRepo
 Used for testing workflows

-Small change to generate conflict with merge_commits branch
+Small change to cause conflicts